It was a good run.

 Finally, thank you to every reader who has enjoyed, or not enjoyed, my stories through the last year.
 You have motivated me to be the best writer I can be.
 To be able to tell my story about depression and suicide to all of you was a big step in helping both myself and others.
 I was again amazed by the strength the community showed when we came together over a common issue.
 May that strength shine on in all those battling their inner demons; you are stronger than you realize.

-I will miss reporting for all of you, and I hope that you all have enjoyed at least one of the various stories I’ve written over the last twelve months (That’s a pretty impressive stat if one compares it to Reince Priebus‘ tenure length at his first big gig).
+I will miss reporting for all of you, and I hope that you all have enjoyed at least one of the various stories I’ve written over the last twelve months.
 Hopefully someday you will find me on the covers of books, ESPN magazines, and New York Times issues.
 Everyone should dream, right?
 Until then, I’ll be eating ramen noodles and working for the school paper.

 Thanks for the memories, it was one heck of a run.